 With a customized set of skills and tools in place, men feel more hopeful and confident in their recovery.

 Research shows that regular exercise helps to treat and reduce symptoms of mental illness and substance use disorders.

 At WestBridge, each participant is encouraged to engage in some form of exercise, whether through trips to the local YMCA (often with a WestBridge Mentor), participation in our regular basketball and volleyball games, or activity on their own outside of our program’s structure.
-Our men’s residential facility in Brooksville, Florida includes an on-site fitness center, as well as basketball and tennis courts, a pool, and weekly on-site yoga classes.

 In both our inpatient and outpatient programs, participants are instructed and supported in maintaining healthy eating habits which promote improved energy levels and overall health and recovery.

 Each of our men’s residences employs a full-time chef who prepares healthy and delicious meals for participants on a daily basis.
 Our chefs are committed to using natural ingredients, all of which are low in fat and sugars.
 In addition, men in both our inpatient and outpatient programs are encouraged to participate in our weekly Culinary Wellness group therapy program, during which they learn about healthy ingredients, cooking techniques, and recipes.